PseudoDevs/IamGhost/bmd7.md

-Last updated: 2024-04-08 13:37:01
+Last updated: 2024-04-08 13:37:36
-Random Quote: Watch a sunrise at least once a day. - Phil Dunphy
+Random Quote: What did the mermaid wear to her math class?
+An algae bra! - Will Livingston